Now that we’ve officially crossed the threshold of…

 You can drive all the traffic to your site, but if your visitors don’t like what they see, they will not buy or subscribe to anything.
-Improve your site’s look, feel and user experience by investing in professional design.
-Ideally, a visitor should be able to tell what you are selling and feel comfortable sharing his or her credit card information with you all within three seconds of visiting your site.
+Improve your site’s look, feel, and user experience by investing in professional design.
+Ideally, a visitor should be able to tell what you are selling and feel comfortable sharing his or her credit card information with you within three seconds of visiting your site.

 Top of the list of the reasons customers may despise an online shopping experience is high shipping costs.
 Since the introduction of free shipping, nobody wants to pay for shopping anymore.
 A free shipping offer is even more appealing to a customer than a price discount that saves him or her more money.

 If you have to charge shipping fees for your products, mention the fees upfront instead of ambushing a buyer at the very end of making a purchase.